stevedepp/gcp-mon-log/README.md

 #

-> so you could pass someone that yaml or json file containing the config if they like yours
+> So, you could pass someone that yaml or json file containing the config if they like yours.

 ### Look at dashboard